patrykpilek/beginners-master-cms-php/CMS/README.md

 ### Front End
 - [x] adding our assets / working structure
 - [x] creating database and category table for the cms
+- [x] connecting to the database with php